 Like most of us (Indians) have a wish to visit Char-Dham before die.
-Similarly, every single person wants to visit ‘Great Taj Mahal’ at least once in his life time no matter which corner of the Globe he belongs to.
-This is not just a white marble building, it was the imagination of Mughal emperor, Shah Jahan for his lovely wife Mumtaz Mahal.
+Similarly, every single person wants to visit ‘Great Taj Mahal’ at least once in his life time, no matter which corner of the Globe he belongs to.
+It is not just a white marble building, it was the imagination of Mughal emperor, Shah Jahan for his lovely wife Mumtaz Mahal.
 It seems that only because of their love, this construction took shape of World’s wonder.
 In technical term Taj Mahal is one of the World Heritage site and also new 7th Wonder of the world.

 Historical facts of the Great Taj Mahal

 This great monument took its shape as a mausoleum of Shah Jahan’s wife, who was died in giving birth of their 14th child.
-Shah Jahan had many princess but Mumtaz Mahal was the most favourite one.
+Shah Jahan had many princess but Mumtaz Mahal was the most favorite one.

 It took continuous effort of 20,000 worker for almost 20 years to complete.

 The white marble used in the Taj was transported from the Makrana, Rajasthan